umeshthakurnow/project1/Readme.txt

 Scala Version 2.12.13 and above.
 Java Verion 1.8.0 and above.

-Download the repository as an project on your local directory and launch using intellij download the required input files from below locations. https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/groceries.csv https://github.com/databricks/LearningSparkV2/blob/master/mlflow-project-example/data/sf-airbnb-clean.parquet/part-00000-tid-4320459746949313749-5c3d407c-c844-4016-97ad-2edec446aa62-6688-1-c000.snappy.parquet once the dependencies are resolved on intellij compile and execute the application to generate output data.
+1. Download the repository as an project on your local directory and launch using intellij 2  .
+Download the required input files from below locations. https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/groceries.csv https://github.com/databricks/LearningSparkV2/blob/master/mlflow-project-example/data/sf-airbnb-clean.parquet/part-00000-tid-4320459746949313749-5c3d407c-c844-4016-97ad-2edec446aa62-6688-1-c000.snappy.parquet

+3. Once the dependencies are resolved on intellij you can compile and execute the application to generate output data.

 Contribute